DeclanChidlow/vale.rocks/src/posts/ai-is-stifling-tech-adoption.md

 ### Testing

-To test if popular models do have built-in bias for React, I logged into the web interfaces of four of the current most popular AI chat platforms[^1] via my free accounts and asked the models to "Create me a web app.
-It can do anything.".
+To test if popular models do have built-in bias for React, I logged into the web interfaces of four of the current most popular AI chat platforms[^1] via my free accounts and asked the models to 'Create me a web app.
+It can do anything'.
 I repeated this with each of the four models three times in fresh chats with previous chats deleted and any shared context (such as ChatGPT's memory feature) disabled or cleared between each test.
 I performed these tests in early February 2025.

 I asked Anthropic's Claude 3.5 Sonnet with blank personal preferences and artifacts enabled.
 The first time it opted to create a mood tracking app, the second a reading list manager, and the third time a to-do list.
 Each time it chose to generate it using React with Tailwind CSS for styling.
 It generated each project in an artifact which offered an interactive preview directly in the interface.